 How to Transplant a Fern

 When transplanting ferns, be sure to dig up the entire clump, getting as much soil with it as possible.
 Lift the clump from its bottom (or root area) rather than by the fronds, which can lead to breakage.
-Move it to the prepared location and cover the shallow roots with a couple inches of soil.
+Move it to the prepared location and cover the shallow roots with a couple of inches of soil.

 Water well after planting and then add a layer of mulch to help retain moisture.
 It may also help to cut back all the foliage on larger ferns after planting.
 This will allow the fern to focus more energy on the root system, making it easier for the plant to establish itself in its new location.